kevintpeng/Learn-Something-Every-Day/Networking/HTTP.md

 # HTTP
 ### Request
 HTTP messages consist of requests from client to server and responses from server.
-- CRLF (Carrige Return/move to start, Line Feed/newline)
+- CRLF (Carriage Return/move to start, Line Feed/newline)
 - the request message includes method applied to the resource, identifier of the resource, and protocol version
 - request-line begins with method token, followed by Request-URI, protocol version, ends with CRLF
   - Methods include `OPTIONS GET HEAD POST PUT DELETE TRACE CONNECT`